XenorInspire/WorgenX/README.md

     -O <path>, --output-only <path>     Save the passwords only in a file, not in stdout -j, --json                          Output in JSON format
                                         Combine with -o to save the json output in a file

+  --- CPU Benchmark ---
+  The following option is optional:
+    -t <threads>, --threads <threads>   Number of threads to use for the CPU benchmark By default, the number of threads is based on the number of physical cores of the CPU

 ```